BasilRommens/dynamic-situation-testing/README.md

 ## Run

 To run the project run the following command in terminal from the root of the project.
-It will also open a browser tab with the correct url.
 The german credit data set with random class labels is used as default.
+Use http://localhost:5000/ to access the web tool.

 ```shell
 chmod +x run.sh